Themolx/NukeScripts/README.md

 - **Multi-Sequence Support**:
   - Usage: Load multiple sequences in a single operation.
   - User Tip: The tool remembers and suggests the next logical sequence number for quick iterations.

-- **Smart Render Version Detection**:
-  - Usage: Automatically finds and loads the latest render version for each shot.
-  - User Tip: Supports both regular compositing and denoise render paths.

-- **Dynamic Contact Sheet Generation**:
-  - Usage: Creates a ContactSheet node combining all loaded shots.
-  - User Tip: The layout dynamically adjusts based on the number of loaded shots.

-### Impact
-- Reduced shot setup time by 80%
-- Minimized the risk of reviewing outdated versions
-- Improved communication between artists and supervisors

 ### User Benefits
 - Significant time savings in review preparation
 - Reduced cognitive load when dealing with multiple sequences